‘Mission: Impossible’ debuts with $80M over five days, igniting box office but missing expectations

 No other new wide release challenged “Mission: Impossible” over the weekend.
 Second place went to Angel Studios’ faith-based political thriller “Sound of Freedom” which increased 37% in its second with $27 million.
 Jim Caveziel stars in the child trafficking drama.

 Last week’s top film, “ Insidious: The Red Door ” slid to third with $13 million in its second weekend.
-“Indiana Jones and The Dial of Destiny” is dropping quickly with $12 million its third weekend, with a domestical total so far of $145.4 million.
+“Indiana Jones and the Dial of Destiny” is dropping quickly with $12 million its third weekend, with a domestical total so far of $145.4 million.

+In limited release, the Searchlight Pictures’ mockumentary “Theater Camp” opened to $270,000 from six theaters in New York and Los Angeles.